ExpressLRS/Docs/docs/quick-start/receivers/flash2400.md

         - Power-cycle the Flight Controller.
             - If you plugged in LiPo, unplug it.
             - Unplug-replug the USB Cable from your Flight Controller or Computer.
-            - If you have to plug in LiPo to power up your Receiver, make sure you have some airflow blowing over your Video Transmitter (VTX).
-You can also temporarily unplug it from the Flight Controller.
+            - Plug in a LiPo if your receiver **doesn't** power up with just USB connected into the Flight Controller.
+Make sure you have some airflow blowing over your Video Transmitter (VTX) to keep it cool.
+You can also temporarily unplug the VTX from the Flight Controller.

     2. Launch the [ExpressLRS Configurator](../installing-configurator.md) on your Computer.
         ![Configurator Release]{ align=right }